 Weiss Distribution Technique

-The Weiss Distribution recipe (WDT) is a distribution technique for espresso making.
+The Weiss Distribution procedure (WDT) is a distribution procedure for espresso coffee making.
 Using a fine needle or similar device, the barista stirs the coffee while it sits in the portafilter.
-A funnel placed above the portafilter helps prevent spills.
+A funnel placed above the portafilter assists prevent spills.
 The stirring action breaks up any clumps, and evens out the density of coffee within the puck.
 The result is reduced channelling, and higher, more even extractions.

 The WDT is named for John Weiss, who developed the method back in 2005 as a way to compensate for grinders, especially smaller home grinders, that produced excessive clumps.
 The WDT became well-known among home baristas, and was written about extensively in the years since then.

-Commercial and ‘prosumer’ grinders generally include features designed to break up large clumps and distribute the coffee more evenly into the basket, directly from the grinder.
-While some grinders achieve this more effectively than others, it was generally thought to make the WDT unnecessary.
-For this reason, and also because of the time it adds to the workflow, the WDT is very rarely used by professional baristas.
+Commercial and ‘prosumer’ grinders primarily include features designed to break up large clumps and distribute the coffee more uniformly into the basket, directly from the grinder.
+While some grinders achieve this more effectively than others, it was mainly thought to make the WDT unnecessary.
+For this reason, and likewise because of the time it adds to the workflow, the WDT is extremely rarely used by professional baristas.

 By measuring pressure and flow inside the puck, we can see which techniques produce a more stable puck, and which are more prone to cause microchannelling.
 By this measure, the WDT seems to be highly effective.